openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

-# Best Practices for Secure Enclaves
+# Best Practices for Keeping Enclaves Secure
 Use this guide to apply secure patterns and avoid common mistakes that put the security of your enclave applications at risk.

 1. [Best Practices for Interface Custom Marshaling ](#best-practices-for-interface-custom-marshaling)